clement-lee/teaching-materials-template/README.md

 * Each of `manual/`, `notes/`, `rmarkdown/` and `slides/` contains the source files & the generated documents (pdf and/or html).
 * See the sections below for the description of their content and instructions for replicating the document generation.
 * All files are relative to the directory in the section heading.
-Therefore, when following the instructions, it is assumed the working directory has been set (in a terminal or in RStudio) to whatever the section heading is.
+Therefore, when following the instructions, it is assumed the working directory has been set (in a terminal or in R(Studio)) to whatever the section heading is.
+* Software requirements: R (4.1.0 or above) & RStudio (optional but recommended).

 ## manual/

 * These are the questions & answers in separate files.
 They are primarily for comparison with the automated approaches in other sub-directories.
 * Compiling `practical1_questions.tex` using your favourite TeX editor or in RStudio outputs `generated/practical1_questions.pdf`.
 Same for `practical1_solutions.tex`.
+* Additional software requirements:
+  - LaTeX distribution for pdf outputs, recommended to be installed via the R package [tinytex](https://cran.r-project.org/package=tinytex).

 ## rmarkdown/